Causes of Excessive Sleepiness

 - Disturbed sleep due to environmental disruptions

-- Neurological disorders such as Parkinson’s and epilepsy
+- Neurological disorders, including Parkinson’s disease and epilepsy

-- Health problems such as heart and liver failure
+- Health problems, including heart and liver failure

 What Sleep Disorders Commonly Cause Excessive Sleepiness?

-- Menstrual-related sleep disorder involves sleep problems, such as excessive daytime sleepiness and insomnia, that occur only in the days leading up to menstruation, likely due to hormonal changes
+- Menstrual-related sleep disorder, which may include excessive daytime sleepiness and insomnia in the days leading up to menstruation

 Identifying and Treating Causes of Excessive Sleepiness

 Learning the cause of your excessive sleepiness is essential because of the significant toll excessive sleepiness can take on your life.
-Excessive sleepiness in adolescents can negatively impact their school performance, personal relationships, overall health, and driving ability.
-In adults, excessive sleepiness can greatly affect their work, leading to lower productivity, more absent days, and even an increased risk of on-the-job accidents.
+Excessive sleepiness in adolescents can negatively impact their school performance, personal relationships, overall health, and driving ability .
+In adults, excessive sleepiness can greatly affect their work, leading to lower productivity, more absences, and even an increased risk of on-the-job accidents .

-If you’re experiencing excessive sleepiness, tell your doctor.
-They should work with you to determine the cause and identify appropriate treatments.
-To diagnose underlying problems, your doctor might:
+If you are experiencing excessive sleepiness, tell your doctor.
+They can work with you to determine the cause and identify appropriate treatments.
+To diagnose underlying problems, your doctor may:

 - Ask questions about your sleep quality, sleep habits, and daytime drowsiness concerns

-- Ask questions about your medical history, including any past psychiatric diagnoses
+- Ask questions about your medical history, including any past diagnoses

 - Order a sleep study